 How Social Shaming Feeds Survivors’ Emotional Dependence on Their Abusers

-This is the second article in a two-part series about the psychology behind survivors of abuse often being unable to escape — or even recognize — the abuse within their relationships.
+This is the second article in a three-part series about the psychology behind survivors of abuse often being unable to escape — or even recognize — the abuse within their relationships.

 Survivors of abuse are often bombarded with questions like “Why couldn’t you have just left if things were so bad?” or “Why didn’t you simply tell your friends and family?”
 But often, myriad reasons make leaving difficult.
 One such reason is psychological: When it’s difficult to even recognize an experience as abusive, escape isn’t even a consideration.

 The most common psychological response to abuse is trauma bonding, which is the emotional attachment that survivors often form with their abusers as a result of repeated cycles of attacks on their self-worth, abuse, and positive reinforcement.
 And this emotional dependence is fueled by the social shame associated with being in an abusive relationship — a shame that enables abusers in gradually isolating survivors until there is no external support system to aid escape.

 Abusers often chip away at survivors’ support systems bit by bit in order to make them more dependent on the abuser’s goodwill, says Samriti Makkar Midha, a Mumbai-based psychotherapist.

 For instance, if an abuser gets angry when the survivor doesn’t take their calls, the survivor may avoid talking to friends, so as to always be available to the abuser and thus prevent conflict.
 Similarly, a survivor may stop meeting friends and family in order to avoid being grilled by the abuser on whom they met, why, and where — a control tactic that not only wears down the survivor but can also trigger conflict if the abuser is dissatisfied with the answers.

 Related on The Swaddle: